|Position:||Director of Operations|

 Finch earned her bachelor's degree in psychology from Creighton in 2004, before claiming her master's degree in leadership education from Nebraska in 2006.

 Finch, who was born in Quinter, Kan., on April 4, 1982, married former Nebraska fullback Tim Weltmer on Aug.
 14, 2004.
-The couple welcomed their first child, a daughter, Deklynn, in April of 2012, and is expecting their second child in January of 2014.
+The couple has three children, including daughter Deklynn (3), and sons Drake (1) and Darris (infant).